LesleyForsyth/FLSIT735/Course-2/Week1/1-introduction.md

 ## Your task

 Do you see the flaw in this example?
 If so, well done!
 You are already a good analyst of security protocols and my request for you is that you share the founded flaw with your colleagues.
-If not, no worries, we will teach in this week how to detect and avoid such flaws.
+If not, no worries, this course is about detecting and avoiding flaws of this type.

 ## Further reading